Get 50% Discount Offer 26 Days

 Example 4: Using Relative Paths

-If you are in /home/username/Documents, and you want to move to the Downloads directory, you could simply type:
+If you are in /home/username/Documents, and you want to move to the Downloads directory, you could type:

 cd ../Downloads